Khiaotic/Khiaotic-Note-Taker/README.md

 A Khiaotic Note Taker!
 ✨Overview (description)✨
-This project creates and updates a reusable ReadMe file (under README.mb) using node.js License
+This project creates and updates a reusable note taking application usinf express.js License
 This application is covered by the MIT